igorwojda/kotlin-coding-challenges/.test/README.md

 all tests in the root project will fail by design.

-This subproject generates a test suite for each challenge by combining challenge container (`challenge.kt` file) with every challenge solutions (`solution.kt` file).
+This subproject generates a test suite for each challenge by combining challenge container (`challenge.kt` file) with every solution present in the `solution.kt` file.

 To generate tests run the `cd .test && ./gradlew generateTests && cd ..` command.
 Generated tests will be placed in the `src/test/kotlin/generated` directory.

-To run all generated tests use `./gradlew test --tests "generated.com.igorwojda.*"` command.
+To run only generated tests use `./gradlew test --tests "generated.com.igorwojda.*"` command.
 `